saramager/dotNet5785_-3700_1454/README.md

 Allows deleting a volunteer only if no task has ever been assigned to them.
 Evaluation Points: 2

-* Error Handling in BLTest and DLTest
+* Try-phase use in BLTest and DLTest
 Ensures comprehensive error handling using full try- phase blocks (try-finally or try-catch).
 Evaluation Points: 1